-Rent growth decelerated in the last few months of 2022 with year-over-year rent growth of 2.8%, down from its peak of 9.4% in the fourth quarter of 2021.

-• The slowing of rent gains is projected to continue as the market adjusts to its typical 2% growth

-Supply outpaced demand over the last few quarters, causing an uptick in vacancy rates.

-Entry-level home purchases have been substantially thwarted due lack of inventory, increased home values, and escalating monthly mortgage payments as a result of higher interest rates.
+- Rent growth decelerated in the last few months of 2022 with year-over-year rent growth of 2.8%, down from its peak of 9.4% in the fourth quarter of 2021. - The slowing of rent gains is projected to continue as the market adjusts to its typical 2% growth during the five years before the pandemic, according to CoStar. - Supply outpaced demand over the last few quarters, causing an uptick in vacancy rates. - Entry-level home purchases have been substantially thwarted due lack of inventory, increased home values, and escalating monthly mortgage payments as a result of higher interest rates.
 Some existing renters will remain in the apartment market until additional supply comes online.
 Steady in-migration and household growth will help sustain apartment demand in the long term.